meetuparchive/learn-rust/class1.md

 Feel free to use this application as a scratch pad.
 For exploring rust.

-You may also find [Rust playpen](https://play.rust-lang.org/) useful for exploration.
+You may also find [Rust playpen](https://play.rust-lang.org/) useful for exploration ( and sharing explorations ).
-Rust playpen also has some other interesting features, like seeing the assembly code that Rust's compiler generates.
-This is sometime helpful in understanding the differences between code compiled in debug mode ( the default ) and release mode ( a further optimized format ).
+Rust playpen also has some additional and interesting features, like being able to the assembly code that Rust's compiler generates.
+This is sometimes helpful in understanding the differences between code compiled in debug mode ( the default ) and release mode ( a further optimized format ).

 ---